understand-radical-acceptance

 9. Learn from Mistakes Without Self-Judgment:

-• Mistakes happen – it’s a part of being human.
+• Mistakes happen—they’re a part of being human.
 Instead of beating yourself up, view mistakes as opportunities for growth.
 Learn from them without attaching harsh judgments to yourself.

 10. Plan for Tomorrow, Accept Today: